Extended (PTEROSOR + T-REX) group picture

 - Jul 2022: Enzo, Raul, and Fabris present posters at the 12th triennial congress of WATOC in Vancouver!

-- Jun 2022: Yann, Enzo, Raul, and Fabris participate to the 2022 RCTF congress in Bordeaux!
+- Jun 2022: Yann, Enzo, Raul, and Fabris participate in the 2022 RCTF congress in Bordeaux!

 - May 2022: Enzo’s paper on unphysical discontinuities, intruder states and regularization in GW methods has been accepted for publication to JCP!